MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 Endpoint: POST &lt;robot-ip-address&gt;/api/images/display

 Parameters

 - FileName (string) - Name of the previously uploaded file containing the image to display.
 Valid image file types are .jpg, .jpeg, .gif, .png.
 Maximum file size is 3MB.
 To clear the image from the screen, pass an empty string ```""```.
 - TimeoutSeconds (double) - Optional.
 The length of time to display the specified image.
+Defaults to `null`.
 - Alpha (double) - Optional.
 The transparency of the image.
 A value of 0 is completely transparent; 1 is completely opaque.
 When you specify a value greater than 0 and less than 1, the image appears but is transparent, and Misty's eyes appear behind the specified image.
+Defaults to `1`.

 ```json
 {